EricoBayani/Basic-OsuPlayList/README.md

 I ended up gaining a deeper appreciation for MD5 hashes, character encodings, and Regular Expressions, along with a dip into file I/O with Python, my intended goal.

+# How It Works
+The script creates a directory for the music files to go into.
+It then uses three things from Osu! to get those music files:

+the osu!.db file that contains all the information of each beatmap in the game the collection.db file that contains all the MD5 hashes of the beatmaps in your collections, and the name of that collection the "Songs" folder that contains all the beatmaps themselves; the beatmaps are folders that contain a .mp3, pictures and/or sound effects, and .osu files that contain the postions and timing of circles to click, the beatmap itself.

+The script first creates a list of hashes from the collection.db folder using a regular expression.

+Then it opens the osu!.db folder using latin-1 encoding so that the file can properly be intrepreted as text.

+A list of song folder names get created by matching the MD5 hash to the corresponding area the name and artist would be in the binary.
+From here, a regex corresponding to the size of the beatmap, the artist, and the song name returns the relevant information, and that information gets put in a list.

+After all the hashes get matched, the script then loops through the folder names and searches and copies the mp3s into the directory at the beginning, and exits.

 # Issues and Plans
 This program is intended to run on a terminal using a command line.
 I don't plan on adding a GUI.